International Business Management M.Sc.

 This module enables you to combine practical experience with the theory you have learned in your studies.
 In this module, you will discuss your practical experience and reflect on projects and your contribution at your own company.
 Students who are not studying part-time should complete an internship alongside their studies here.
 The internship is usually completed in an English-speaking company in Germany or worldwide at an international company.

-In January, you will transfer to LSBU in London and complete your International Business Management studies there full-time.
+In January, you will transfer to Bayes Business School in London and complete your International Business Management studies there full-time.
 Now you will be able to concentrate fully on the curriculum and intensify your academic interactions with students and teaching staff.
 At the same time, you will have the opportunity to experience the culture and diversity of the British capital first-hand.

 The modules of the 2nd semester at a glance: